Hackmodford/SCRFTPRequest/README.md

 #Features
 ***
-* Item Upload and Create directory operations.
+* Upload and Create directory operations.
 More to come soon.
-* Item Based on `CFNetwork`, but provides friendly Objective-C API with delegates to handle progress and status of the request.
+* Based on `CFNetwork`, but provides friendly Objective-C API with delegates to handle progress and status of the request.
-* Item Inherits from `NSOperation`.
+* Inherits from `NSOperation`.
-* Item Supports authentication.
+* Supports authentication.
 * ARC ready

 #Using the Component